pac4j/pac4j/documentation/docs/authenticators/ldap.md

 title: LDAP
 ---

-*pac4j* allows you to validate username/password and create, update and delete users on a LDAP.
+*pac4j* allows you to validate username/password and create, update and delete users on an LDAP.

 ## 1) Dependency